-- 2.26.
+- 2.28.
 Mutual Ventures raised concerns about delivery capacity and capability and that SCF needs to strengthen its governance arrangements, business plan monitoring processes and benefits management discipline, work which is now underway.
-This includes strengthening the finance function, developing a structured approach to demonstrate value for money, having in place robust governance and board oversight arrangements and comprehensive risk assessment processes. - 2.27.
+This includes strengthening the finance function, developing a structured approach to demonstrate value for money, having in place robust governance and board oversight arrangements and comprehensive risk assessment processes. - 2.29.
 Some of these issues have also been identified as part of the Council's governance review of SCF.
 The Council appointed an Executive Director People (Children) who is also the statutory Director of Children's Services who is seconded into SCF and appointed by SCF as the Chief Executive.
-This permanent appointment has led to a permanent leadership team however, SCF also needs to consider how to improve its programme management capability to ensure improved governance and delivery of projects.
-The appointment of a new Business and Improvement Planning manager is a positive step to ensure this.
-Robust and timely reporting of the delivery of the Business and Improvement Plan will ensure that the board receives the information it needs to exercise its governance functions appropriately. - 2.28.
-SCF now has a new Director of Operations in addition to the new Chief Executive and some additional capacity at board level, with a process overseen by the DfE to recruit a new Chair to the Board.
+This permanent appointment has led to a permanent leadership team and there is a new Director of Finance and Business and Improvement Planning manager which are both positive steps.
+The board has also been strengthened with appointment of a new non-executive director with a finance background and an experienced local authority senior leader as Chair of the Board.